Dimev/slsg/README.md

-# LSSG
+# SLSG
-Lua Static Site Generator
+Scriptable Lua Site Generator

 # How does this differ from other site generators?
 - lssg uses lua as it's scripting and templating language, allowing for more complex logic with less boilerplate for generating sites